AztecProtocol/aztec-packages/l1-contracts/README.md

 ## Structure
 The `src` folder contain contracts that is to be used by the local developer testnet.
 It is grouped into 3 catagories:
-- `core` containing the required contracts, the bare minimum
+- `core` contains the required contracts, the bare minimum
-- `mock` things that are faking it, for now a verifier that says yes to anything but follows the correct interface.
+- `mock` contains stubs, for now an always true verifier.
-- `periphery` stuff that is nice to have, convenience contracts and functions belongs in here.
+- `periphery` stuff that is nice to have, convenience contracts and functions belong in here.

 ## Running tests
 The tests are located in the `test` folder, and execute two consecutive L2Blocks.
 The blocks and the values they are checked against is generated using the block builder tests (there also is a typescript test in `l2-block-publisher.test.ts` that tests E2E).
 The tests are currently limited in functionality as it is mainly decoding happening, but will expand over time to include L1 <-> L2 communication and cross chain applications.